negarbaharmand/negarbaharmand.github.io/_posts/2023-11-17-marketplace-api.md

 title: "Building a Robust Backend for a Dynamic Marketplace "
 date: 2023-11-17 08:45:00 +0200
 categories: [Java, Spring, Data]
-tags: [java, spring, database] # TAG names should always be lowercase
+tags: [java, spring, database, api] # TAG names should always be lowercase
 ---

-oday, I'm excited to dive into the backend architecture of the Marketplace API project.
+oday, I'd like to dive into the backend architecture of the Marketplace API project.
 This backend, designed for managing advertisements in an online marketplace, is a testament to efficient Java and Spring Boot development

 ## Exploring the Marketplace API